Visitors to Scotland and indeed Scottish residents themselves are spoiled for choice in the variety of museums available.

 The Dundee Museum of Transport, is currently housed in temporary accommodation on Market Street (in the Market Mews) where there is plenty of parking.
 A marvellous collection of vehicles and models portray the transport history of Dundee very well.
 Dundee’s tram network, railway and marine history, a constantly changing selection of cars, including Chitty Chitty Bang Bang, commercial vehicles, buses and a recreation of Dundee’s first flying machine, appeal to all visitors.
 All the exhibitions are undercover, which makes for a great day out for adults and children alike, no matter what the weather.

-The exciting V and A Museum of Design Dundee is due to open in 2018.
+The exciting V&A Museum of Design Dundee opened in 2018.
 The building designed by Japanese architect Kenga Kuma is in itself an innovative and inspiring construction like a ship heading out to sea.
-It will host major exhibitions, celebrate Scotland's design heritage, inspire and promote contemporary talent and encourage design innovation for the future.
+It hosts major exhibitions to celebrate Scotland's design heritage and promote contemporary talent and encourage design innovation for the future.

 This museum in Kirriemuir is maintained by The National Trust for Scotland.
 It is a small unassuming cottage, where the world renowned author, creator of Peter Pan, was born on 9 May 1860.
 His early years, spent growing up in the small weaving community, were a time when childhood meant using your imagination for play and today his house is a museum dedicated to telling his story.
 During your visit you will learn what inspired him to become such a success.
 Rooms are set up to show how they would have been when Barrie was a boy.
 Outside is the wash house where Barrie rehearsed and performed his childhood plays.
 His grave in the cemetery on Kirrie Hill is unpretentious, but his gift of the nearby cricket pavilion with the camera obscura, and a statue of Peter Pan in the village, are marks of his love of his birthplace.